ymejiam/python-maths/.github/ISSUE_TEMPLATE/03_zero_division_amend_fixup.md

 - [ ] Make an empty commit.
 - [ ] Add another example to the `divide()` function's example section.
-- [ ] Commit the change as a fixup.
+- [ ] Commit the change as a fixup to the commit which added the first example.
 - [ ] Perform an interactive rebase to automatically squash the changes.
 - [ ] Remove the empty commit and push your changes.
 - [ ] Make a pull request and once approved merge.